mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 port is reached.
 The end of the tower is tethered to a hollowed out asteroid known as Anchor's End situated another 200 km out.
-As a result of the tower the sea level on Gateway has gone down by 78 metres since the tower was opened and any ship visiting can obtain free oxygen and refined fuel courtesy of the planet.
+As a result of the tower the sea level on Gateway has gone down by 78 meters since the tower was opened and any ship visiting can obtain free oxygen and refined fuel courtesy of the planet.
 Each Highway city revolves round the tower to provide